Lightning-AI/litgpt/README.md

 python finetune_adapter.py
 ```

+The finetuning requires at least one GPU with ~12 GB memory (GTX 3060).
 It is expected that you have downloaded the pretrained weights as described above.
 More details about each finetuning method and how you can apply it to your own data can be found in our technical how-to guides.

 ### Finetuning How-To Guides